 Keep in mind delays are possible due to higher-than-usual application volumes, system issues, or resource limitations.
 All YPP applications are serviced in the order they’re received by us.
 Sometimes channels require multiple reviews, especially when several reviewers disagree on your channel’s suitability for YPP.
 This may increase the time required for a decision to be made.

-If your application wasn’t successful, don’t worry - keep uploading original content and you’ll be able to try again after a 30-day period.
+If your first application wasn’t successful, don’t worry - you can appeal the decision within 21 days or keep uploading original content and you’ll be able to re-apply after a 30-day period.
+If this isn’t your first application to be rejected, or you’ve previously re-applied, you can try again after a 90-day period.
 Our reviewers likely found that a significant portion of your channel doesn’t currently follow our policies and guidelines, so be sure to review those against your channel’s overall content and adjust your channel before re-applying.
 Learn more about steps you can take to strengthen your application for next time.

 Once you’re in YPP, get started in YouTube Studio with Watch Page Ads, Shorts Feed Ads, Memberships, Supers, Shopping, and more.
 To turn on monetization features, you’ll need to review and accept the relevant module terms.
 Learn more about the modules and their options here.

 After choosing how you want to monetize, you’ll be able to manage ad preferences, turn on monetization for your uploads, and more.
 Here’s a list of FAQs that we get from creators who have just joined YPP.

 Visit our Help Center for an easier understanding of your earnings as a YouTube partner, learn all about AdSense (Google’s program that lets creators in YPP get paid), and troubleshoot common payment issues.